DanRepik/api_foundry/readme.md

         - artist_id
 ```

 The above is standard OpenAPI specification with additional custom attributes.
-API-Foundry always prefixes custom attributes it uses with 'x-am-'.
+API-Foundry always prefixes custom attributes it uses with 'x-af-'.

 In this example the following API-Foundry attributes have been added;

-* x-am-database - This indicates what database should be accessed for the built services.
+* x-af-database - This indicates what database should be accessed for the built services.
-* x-am-primary-key - This attribute can be attached to one of the object properties to indicate that property is the primary key for the component object.
+* x-af-primary-key - This attribute can be attached to one of the object properties to indicate that property is the primary key for the component object.
 The value of this property is the key generation strategy to use for record creation.

 In this example table names, albums and artists, is same as the component object names and in turn in the API path operations.
 API-Foundry provides additional custom attributes that allow explicit naming of the table.